developingAlex/lakedisappointment/README.md

 1. Now that we've made the token file full of its helper functions we want to make use of it in our /web/src/api/auth.js file so import it

     `import {saveToken} from './token'`
-1. At this point the instructor saw that we were saving the token AND setting the headers so decided to move some logic out of the auth.js file and into the init.js file...
+1. At this point the instructor saw that we were saving the token AND setting the headers so decided to move some logic out of the auth.js file and into the init.js file…

     So now our init.js which originally was only setting the headers, is going to also save the token, so we add that in: